Immediate Media Company: TV and Entertainment

 Radio Times is a British weekly television and radio programme listings magazine, founded in 1923 by John Reith, the then general manager of the BBC.
 It was the world's first broadcast listings magazine.
-The title was published entirely in-house by BBC Magazines from 1937 until 2011, when the BBC Magazines division was sold to Immediate.
+The title was published entirely in-house by BBC Magazines from 1937 until 2011, when the BBC Magazines division was sold to Immediate Media.
 Its peak weekly circulation was 8.8 million.
-In 2014 it accounted for 60% of Immediate's profit.
+In 2014 it accounted for 60% of Immediate Media's profit.
 It is the UK's biggest-selling magazine, with a weekly print ABC of 577,087, and the UK's biggest weekly subscription title, with 271,237 subscribers in 2018.